 Attuned to latest industry thinking

-Our teaching team has extensive experience of marketing for a broad spectrum of organisations and an excellent network of contacts.
-They also draw on the influential market sensing research underway at the University, giving you access to latest thinking in areas such as customer behaviour, marketing strategy, branding, communications, social media management, internal marketing and customer relationship management.
+Our teaching team has extensive experience in marketing for a broad spectrum of organisations and an excellent network of contacts.
+They also draw on the influential market sensing research underway at the University, giving you access to the latest thinking in areas such as customer behaviour, marketing strategy, branding, communications, social media management, internal marketing and customer relationship management.

 We pride ourselves on delivering a challenging but fun learning environment to set you on your way to career success.
 Feedback shows that our current and former students particularly value the support they receive from our approachable and inspirational tutors.